Skip to main content

 Use the at different routines helps, In a day it support protection from antibacterial and at night it support skin renew process without stress barrier.

-2. Retinol+ Benzoyl Peroxide
+2. Retinol + Benzoyl Peroxide

 How they act?

-Why combining them can be problematic?
+Why mixing together can be harm?

 A routine, safer approach